ShashankRapolu07/ResearchPaL/README.md

 ## Key Features of ResearchPaL

-### 1️⃣ Ask AI Agent – Your Instant Research Guide
+### 1️⃣ Ask AI Agent – Quickly Decide Whether to Read a Paper

 *Not sure if a paper is worth reading?* **Ask AI Agent** provides a **quick, high-level summary** of any research paper, helping you grasp its core ideas **in seconds**.
 This feature lets you decide whether the paper is relevant to your needs—saving you **hours of reading time**.